arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	private CloudBlobContainer container;
 	````

-1. Create a new method called **CreateCloudBlobClient** in order to create the container and also set the _container_ variable.
-To do that, insert the following code.
+1. Create a new method called **CreateCloudBlobClient** in order to create the container and also set the _container_ variable by inserting the following code.

 	(Code Snippet - _GettingStartedWindowsAzureStorage_ - _Ex5-CreateCloudBlobClientImplementation_)